 Santiago Ixcuintla: Paul Thiessen had four well-attended sessions of ministry over the first weekend in October.

 Talpa: Saints here continue very faithfully in this stronghold of Rome.
 Baptisms are expected on October 17.
 The work is growing.
 Please pray for the formation of an assembly.
 Sid Emberly (Portage) visited here during September.

 Veracruz: Two women obeyed the Lord in baptism, and one of them was received into fellowship.
 The new assembly is doing well.
 Jack Nesbitt visited here in September and helped with the teaching and gospel preaching.

 Volcanes: Over 100 children and adults attend here every Monday.
-David R. Alves had a few gospel meetings here, helped by local brethren, with good attendance and blessing in salvation.
+A few gospel meetings were held here, helped by local brethren, with good attendance and blessing in salvation.

 Zamora: Joel Portman gave a week of ministry here on the subject of the upper-room ministry of the Lord Jesus.